eLobato/theforeman.org/introduction.md

 ---
-layout: learn_more
+layout: introduction
-title: Learn more
+title: Introduction
 ---

+# Introduction

 ## What is Foreman?
 Foreman is an open source project that helps system administrators manage servers throughout their lifecycle,